 The first attempt for this was a LabView program announced in 1999.
-In this paper another implementation is presented, running under MATLAB.
+In this paper - after general considerations - another implementation is presented, running under MATLAB.
 This will hopefully extend the number of the users of the methods described in the standard.